miyako/4d-utility-ls4d/README.md

 System Requirements:

-Mac OS X 10.5 or later
+* Mac OS X 10.5 or later
-32/64 bits Intel Universal Binary (source available for PPC)
+* 32/64 bits Intel Universal Binary

 Usage
 -----

 ls4d

-returns list of 4D Server host names and published names (columsn are tab delimited, rows are linefeed delimited).

-each item is limited to 32 bytes.

-by default, listens on port 19813 for 2 seconds each line.
+returns list of 4D Server host names and published names. columsn are tab delimited, rows are linefeed delimited. each item is limited to 32 bytes. by default, listens on port 19813 for 2 seconds each line.

 options